Daniela di Giacomo

 Daniela Anette di Giacomo di Giovanni (born May 15, 1985) is a Venezuelan TV host, journalist, radio host, model and beauty queen.
 She was crowned Miss Venezuela International 2005 and then Miss International 2006 in China.
 She worked on Venezuelan channel Televen for a long time and now works for Univision in the United States.

 Her victory in the 46th edition of Miss International, held in Beijing, China, earned Venezuela its fifth title in the pageant's history, making it the most successful country to date.
 She bested 51 other delegates to wear the pageant's newly unveiled crystal crown, rather than the traditional pearl crown.

 Di Giacomo received as a prize a ¥3,000,000 check, a Maki Diamond tiara with 637 diamonds and a Tokuda Yasokichi III kutani blue ceramic trophy.

 Personal life

 Di Giacomo is an Italo-Venezuelan personality who was born in Caracas.
 Standing at 5'9", her modeling career started in Paris and Milan at the age of 17.
-She attended Monteavila University in Caracas and is fluent in both Spanish and Italian.
+She attended Monteávila University in Caracas and is fluent in both Spanish and Italian.